-Another important aspect when it comes to creating your oasis is soundproofing your windows.
-Just like all the acoustical solutions we mentioned above – utilizing window inserts won’t change the appearance, they will just help with eliminating traffic and other types of outside noises.
+- Another important aspect when it comes to creating your oasis is to get soundproof windows.
+Just like all the acoustical solutions we mentioned above – utilizing window inserts won’t change the appearance, they will just help with eliminating traffic and other types of outside noise.

 How to soundproof a home office or studio?